-The PhD project will inform our understanding of transformational strategy.
+This (full-time) PhD project will inform our understanding of transformational strategy.
 Transformational strategy involves steering organizations through change – where this change is characterised by scale (many stakeholders are affected) scope (it impacts on many parts of the business) and speed (it unfolds quickly).
 This is not fine tuning, it is fundamental rethinking of a business and the project should help Boards of Directors with decision making in this context.

 Bartunek, J.M. & Moch, M,K. (1987).
 First-Order, Second-Order, and Third-Order Change and Organization Development Interventions: A Cognitive Approach.
 The Journal of Applied Behavioral Science, 23(4).
 Pp. 483-500.

 Berkhout, F., Hertin, J. & Gann, D.M.
 (2006).
 Learning to Adapt: Organisational Adaptation to Climate Change Impacts.
 Climate Change, 78.
 Pp. 135-156.